Suhansanu/MAB-blog/README.md

 This blog is based on the paper, 'Hierarchical Multi-Armed Bandits for Discovering Hidden Populations',

+@inproceedings{kumar2019hierarchical,
-Suhansanu Kumar, Heting Gao, Changyu Wang, Kevin Chen-Chuan Chang, Hari Sundaram

-2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining.
+  title={Hierarchical multi-armed bandits for discovering hidden populations}, author={Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari}, booktitle={Proceedings of the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining}, pages={145--153}, year={2019}
+}

 The [paper](https://asonamdata.com/ASONAM2019_Proceedings/pdf/papers/021_0145_023.pdf) and [code](/code/) are available.